zwets/amr-trinity/README.md

 containers.

 **TODO**
- - Containerise hAMRonization as well?
+ - Containerise hAMRonization as well and/or make the containers do hAMRronization?
  - Push containers to Docker Hub, Quay, GHRC